-In Year 1 & 2 we are starting to produce Knowledge Organisers, which are the ‘go-to’ documents outlining the essential knowledge that the teachers will be covering across a unit of work; including dates, key personnel, vocabulary, definitions, and other contextual or technical information.
+We are starting to produce Knowledge Organisers, which are the ‘go-to’ documents outlining the essential knowledge that the teachers will be covering across a unit of work; including dates, key personnel, vocabulary, definitions, and other contextual or technical information.
 These Knowledge Organisers will be shared with pupils, parents and carers – with the aim that everyone knows exactly what is being taught, and what the children need to learn.
-The Knowledge Organisers for the Year 2 History Topic, ‘Who was Braver, Neil Armstrong or Christopher Columbus’ and also the Knowledge Organiser for the Science Topic, ‘Materials’, which the Year 2 pupils are covering this term, can be found on this page.

 Knowledge Organisers can also be used to see if your child is able to start making links or offer explanations about the topics they are learning.
 Some of this term’s homework challenges will be to learn as much knowledge as they can about the Science and History topics.

 We will continue to develop the use of Knowledge Organisers.
 I would, therefore, welcome your views and any suggestions you may have on this initiative.

 Please don’t hesitate to pop in if you have any questions.

 Please click on the Twitter link above to go to our page.

 Southwell Minster Time Travellers